-Key Information
+Key Information:

-- This policy was developed and shared on 24.09.19 and adopted on 3.10.2019. - The policy will be reviewed on the .13.
-07.2020 - The Designated member of staff for whistleblowing is Abigail Squibb - The named Whistleblowing Governor is Bride Patterson - The local authority contact person is the Local Authority Designated Officer LADO
+- This policy was developed and adopted on: 14th March 2020 - The policy will be reviewed on: 14th March 2021 - The designated member of staff for Whistleblowing is: Abigail Squibb - The Whistleblowing Governor is: Dawn McColl - Local Authority /MAT contact person is: LADO: 01872 326536

 This policy is based on the template sent to schools by CAPH (Cornwall Association of Primary Heads) in September 2017.
 It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-Next Revision date September 2019.
+Last revised: November 2019.